-According to the U.S. Bureau of Labor Statistics (www.bls.gov), employment opportunities for medical secretaries, including health unit coordinators, are expected to increase by 41% from 2010-2020, significantly faster than average.
-The BLS also reported that medical secretaries, including health unit coordinators, earned an average annual salary of $32,670 as of May 2012.
+According to the U.S. Bureau of Labor Statistics (www.bls.gov), employment opportunities for medical secretaries, including health unit coordinators, are expected to increase by 16% from 2018-2028, significantly faster than average.
+These professionals' average annual salary was $37,090 as of May 2018.

 Certification and Continuing Education Information